gislikonrad/swangular-components/README.md

 - [ ] Make scheme selectable for the request if there are more than one
 - [ ] Clean up auth service.
 It's not pretty.
 - [x] Show enumerations of enums.
+- [ ] Add support for arrays in dynamic forms
+- [ ] Add unit tests
+- [ ] Refactor into better components
+- [ ] Document more components and have more in depth documentation

 ## Usage
 ```